dativebase/dativetop/README.rst

 that can be double-clicked and just starts up in the manner that is typical for the platform on which it is being run.
 DativeTop will save files to the user's filesystem and structured data to local SQLite files.
-DativeTop should have an interface that allows users to configure a local OLD as a subscribers to a specified OLD instances on the web.
+DativeTop should have an interface that allows users to configure a local OLD as a subscriber to a specified OLD instance on the web.
 DativeTop will have logic for maintaining consistency with the server-side "leader" OLD.